FrederickMappin/FrederickMappin/README.md

 Bioinformatic Scientist
 -----------------------

-Bioinformatics scientist interested in computer-aided drug design (CADD), next-generation sequencing (NGS) analysis, and machine learning applications in biology.
+Bioinformatics scientist with experience in computer-aided drug design (CADD), next-generation sequencing (NGS) analysis, and machine learning applications in biology.

 * 🌍  I'm based in Miami, FL
 * ✉️  You can contact me at [drfrederickmappin@gmail.com](mailto:drfrederickmappin@gmail.com)